bobbycomet/Griffin-Linux-Landing-Page/index.md

 Everything else targets Debian/Ubuntu.

-> **On a standalone Griffin distro:** Griffin moved from being a distro to being a layer because of US legislation around age verification, which would create serious complications for shipping a full Linux distribution.
-If that legislation is reversed or fails to pass, a Griffin distro is back on the table.
-The tools, the vision, and the experience stay exactly the same either way.
+> **On a standalone Griffin distro:** Griffin is a layer that acts as a unifier for many different things that would typically need the terminal.
+A Distro for Griffin is in the works now that much of the geopolitics has since been cleared up.
+As for the tools, they can be dropped into almost any Ubuntu-based distro.
+Griffin primarily distributes its tools as AppImages.
+This allows a single build to work across supported Ubuntu-based distributions without requiring users to add third-party repositories or manage repository keys.
+Griffin Updater provides centralized installation and updates, giving a consistent experience while keeping the base system's package sources unchanged.
+No release date for the distro as of now.

 ---